Did Democratic Republicans Want An Economy Based On Manufacturing

 Comparing Democratic-Republicans to Federalists on Economic Policy

 It's crucial to compare the Democratic-Republicans’ approach to that of the Federalists.
 The Federalists, under the leadership of figures like Alexander Hamilton, were far more proactive in promoting industrialization.
-Hamilton's "Report on Manufactures" advocated for government support of manufacturing through subsidies, tariffs, and the creation of a national bank.
+Because of that, hamilton's "Report on Manufactures" advocated for government support of manufacturing through subsidies, tariffs, and the creation of a national bank.
 This stark contrast clearly reveals the difference in their vision for the American economy.
 While the Federalists saw manufacturing as essential for national strength and economic independence, the Democratic-Republicans saw it as a secondary element within a predominantly agrarian system.

 The Long-Term Impact of Democratic-Republican Economic Policies